The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-White-nose Syndrome has spread rapidly and has caused the catastrophic mortality of bats that spend the winter in New England caves and mines.
+White-nose Syndrome continues to spread rapidly and has caused a catastrophic mortality of bats that spend the winter in caves and mines.
 By 2009, nearly half a million bats had died from WNS in the northeastern states from Vermont south to Virginia.
 By 2013, over 2 million bats had died at sites from eastern Canada, south to Alabama, and west to Oklahoma.
-At this point, no one knows how to stop or even slow the continuing spread of WNS, and no one can predict just how far it will eventually go and how many bats will die in the process.
+As of 2017, WNS has been confirmed in 31 states and 5 Canadian provinces, and the disease is estimated to have killed over 6 million bats.
+At this point, no one knows how to stop or even slow the continuing spread of WNS.
+No one can predict just how far it will eventually go and how many bats will die in the process.

-As a result of the devastating mortality that has resulted from WNS in Massachusetts, all four of our bat species that spend the winters in caves or mines have been listed as Endangered.
-This includes the Little Brown Bat, which used to be the most abundant species of bat in the Commonwealth.
-The other species are the Northern Long-eared Bat, Small-footed Bat, and Tri-colored Bat (formerly known as the Eastern Pipistrelle).
-The Indiana Bat was already listed as Endangered as a result of impacts from the pesticide DDT, and was last seen in our mine in Chester in 1939.
-The only two Massachusetts bats that have summer colonies in houses are the Little Brown Bat and the Big Brown Bat.
-Most of the Little Brown Bat colonies are now gone, but Big Brown Bats have not been seriously affected because most hibernate in cold, dry attics where the WNS fungus does not grow.
+As a result of the devastating mortality that has resulted from WNS in Massachusetts, all 4 of our bat species that spend the winters in caves or mines have been listed as Endangered.
+This includes the Little Brown Bat, which used to be the most abundant species of bat in Massachusetts.
+The other species are the Northern Long-eared Bat, Eastern Small-footed Bat, and Tricolored Bat (formerly known as the Eastern Pipistrelle).
+The Indiana Bat was already listed as Endangered as a result of impacts from the pesticide DDT, and was last seen in the Chester mine in 1939.
+The only 2 Massachusetts bats that have summer colonies in houses are the Little Brown Bat and the Big Brown Bat.
+Most of the Little Brown Bat colonies are now gone, but Big Brown Bats have not been seriously affected because most hibernate in cold, dry attics where Pd does not grow.
 The few Big Brown Bats that did hibernate in cold, wet caves and mines have already died.
-There are also three species of “tree bats” in Massachusetts that migrate south for the winter.
-These bats, the Red Bat, Hoary Bat, and Silver-haired Bat, are not exposed to the WNS fungus.
+There are also 3 species of tree bats in Massachusetts that migrate south for the winter.
+These bats, the Eastern Red Bat, Hoary Bat, and Silver-haired Bat, are not exposed to the WNS fungus.